 Returning from Academic Suspension

 Students returning from an academic suspension will be placed on Academic Probation for the initial semester with additional conditions to be met during that first semester.
 These conditions may include:

 - The establishment of minimum cumulative GPA requirements for the first semester

 - A limit of credits to register for the first semester

-- A meeting with the Assistant Dean for Student Affairs (Student Support) within the first week of the semester
+- A meeting with the Assistant Dean of Students (Student Support) within the first week of the semester

-- Meetings throughout the semester with the Coordinator for Academic Success and Community Service.
+- Meetings throughout the semester with the Academic Success and Coordinator.
 The initial meeting should be set up by the first week of the semester.

 Returning from Disciplinary Suspension